FlyingEwok/pygameRST/README.md

 ## The Story

 It was a dark quiet night on Genesis, a space station.
 Out the port window the distant stars twinkled and glowed.
-Suddently there was a noise, a loud boom, then the silence returned.
+Suddenly, there was a noise, a loud boom, then the silence returned.

 You venture out of your cabin, wondering what happened.
 You look around but no crew could be found.
 You seem to be all alone.